gpac/ComplianceWarden/README.md

 CW decouples the processing phases.
 First it parses the input to build an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) stored in very generic structures.
 Then it processes the AST to validate sets of rules attached to specifications.
 This approach offers a lot of flexibility and extensibiility.

 CW is written in modern C++.
-Binary test vectors are described in assembly (x86 nasm syntax) because [Why Not](https://twitter.com/daemon404/status/1301885488928878593).
+Binary test vectors are described in assembly (x86 nasm syntax) because [why](#Test-vectors-edition) or [Why Not](https://twitter.com/daemon404/status/1301885488928878593).
 CW derives from a more generic effort called [Abstract](https://www.motionspell.com/compliance-testing/) started by contributors from the [GPAC](http://gpac.io) open-source project.

 The Compliance Warden is distributed under the [BSD-3 permissive license](https://raw.githubusercontent.com/gpac/ComplianceWarden/master/LICENSE).